lambdamusic/Ontospy/docs/index.md

 -   [Schema.org](http://www.michelepasin.org/support/ontospy-examples/schema_org_topbraidttl/index.html) documentation
 -   [FOAF](http://www.michelepasin.org/support/ontospy-examples/foafrdf/index.html) documentation

-That's the kind of documentation OntoDocs can generate out-of-the-box.
+That's the kind of documentation Ontospy can generate out-of-the-box.
 For even more examples, [take a look at this page](http://www.michelepasin.org/support/ontospy-examples/index.html).

-> Note: this functionality relies on a module called _ontodocs_, which up to version 1.9.7 used to be a separate library but it's now part of the core library.
+> Note: this functionality relies on a module called _ontodocs_, which used to be a separate library.
+As of version 1.9.8 this module has been incorporated in Ontospy, but can be installed on-demand.

 **Installation**